kingluddite/web-dev-notes/frontend/js/dom/01-why-javascript.md

 3. Interactivity
   * JavaScript and interactivity and behavior
       - JavaScript can work with the `window` object (HTML and CSS can not)
-          + everything you do with JavaScript in the browser happens inside the `window`
+          + Everything you do with JavaScript in the browser happens inside the `window`
-          + a browser has a special object called the `window object`
+          + A browser has a special object called the `window object`

 ## Window Object
 Contains lots of information

-* current location URL
+* Current location URL
-* web page or the `document` you have open
+* Web page or the `document` you have open
-* the application code you've written
+* The application code you've written

 ## What happens when the browser loads a web page?
 It creates TWO things: